 The precinct is home to Australia’s two largest naval projects – the Collins class submarine sustainment and Hobart class Air Warfare Destroyer construction – and some of Australia’s leading maritime companies, including anchor tenant ASC, Raytheon Australia, Babcock, PMB Defence and Ferrocut.

-It is also the confirmed build location for the nation’s $50 billion Future Submarine program and $35 billion Future Frigate fleet.
+It is also the confirmed build location for the nation’s $50 billion Attack class submarine program and $35 billion Hunter class frigate program.

 The South Australian Government developed the world-class Common User Facility and Maritime Skills Centre, and recently transferred ownership to Australian Naval Infrastructure Pty Ltd (ANI), a government business enterprise of the Australian Government, after a sale was negotiated in May 2017.

-The transfer ensures the State recoups its significant investment in the facility and enables a clear path for the Australian Government to expedite Offshore Patrol Vessel, Future Frigate and Future Submarine programs.
+The transfer ensures the State recoups its significant investment in the facility and enables a clear path for the Australian Government to expedite Arafura class offshore patrol vessels, Hunter class frigates and Attack class submarines.

 The Osborne Naval Shipyard currrently consists of: